(214) 390-7947 (Overseas Callers)

 What do I need to bring with me for my volunteer project in Thailand?

 Slip-on shoes, water bottle, bug spray, sunscreen, rain gear (jacket, rain fly, dry sacs), sweater or sweatshirt, warm weather clothes, bathing suit, sturdy daypack, quick dry towel, hiking shoes, passport, visa, first-aid medical kit, toiletries, camera, phone and chargers (for all your electric devices) are among the essential items that you should be sure to bring along with you to Thailand.
-IFRE provides bedding, but if you feel a sleeping bed will make you more comfortable you are welcome to bring it along.
+IFRE provides bedding, but if you feel a sleeping bed will make you more comfortable, you are welcome to bring it along.

 We hope we have answered all of your questions, and you are feeling prepared to travel abroad and do your part to make the world a better place.
 Contact IFRE today to learn more about volunteering in Thailand!